-End of Excerpt
+End of Preview

-John Fuller: That’s Dr. Rosaria Butterfield describing what she calls “radically ordinary hospitality” where we learn how to interact with people, much like Jesus did.
+John Fuller: That’s Dr. Rosaria Butterfield describing what she calls radically ordinary hospitality, where we learn how to interact with people much like Jesus did.
 And like Jesus, our beliefs may rub some people the wrong way, and we’ll face some hostility for that.
 But God calls us to reach out anyway.

-Um, after all of the homework is done and the calendar is clear, uh, we might make a chance to do the summer barbecue or the winter get-together.
+Um, after all of the homework is done and the calendar is clear, ah, we might make a chance to do the summer barbecue or the winter get-together.
 But how do we create that rhythm in our homes where this is a constant thing and that neighbors know this is a place they can come, especially if they’re hurt or wounded?

 That doesn’t happen overnight.
-That happens through developing a relationship.
+That happens through developing relationship.
 And we’re going to continue our discussion with Dr. Butterfield today.
-Uh, she’s written a wonderful book, The Gospel Comes with a House Key, and, uh, it really is an important work to remind us that God is about relationship, pure and simple.
-And through relationship is how He cracks the crusty heart of the unbeliever and the crusty heart of the believer.
+She’s written a wonderful book, The Gospel Comes with a House Key.
+And, uh, it really is an important work to remind us that God is about relationship, pure and simple.
+And through relationship is how he cracks the crusty heart of the unbeliever and the crusty heart of the believer.

-John: …I missed the one time of the year to have everybody over.
-And so there’s some really good content in the first, uh, part of our conversation.
+John: I missed.
+You’ve got one time of the year to have everybody over and so.
+There’s some really good content in the first part of our conversation.
 Go ahead and get that.
-It’s on CD or free download.
-And get the book that we’re talking about – The Gospel Comes with a House Key – at our website, focusonthefamily.com/broadcast, or call 800, the letter A, and the word FAMILY, and we can tell you more.
+It’s on CD or a free download, and get the book that we’re talking about, The Gospel Comes with a House Key, at our website focusonthefamily.com/broadcast.
+Or call 800-the letter A, and the word FAMILY, and we can tell you more.

-Now, we’ve got a live audience in the studio today, and we’ll hear some questions from them later on in the program.
+Now we’ve got a live audience in the studio today, and we’ll hear some questions from them later on in the program.

 Jim: Rosaria, welcome back to Focus.

-Rosaria: Ah, thank you so much.
+Rosaria, thank you so much.

 Jim: I’m always energized.
-You just – you have such an intriguing life.
-I mean, the Lord has really used you in so many ways, and you’re such a smart – Ph.D. in English literature.
+You just, you have such an intriguing life.
+I mean, the Lord has really used you in so many ways and you’re such a smart…PhD in English Literature.
 Why did you do that?

-Rosaria: …And a lot of alcohol and a lot of craziness.
+Rosaria: Well, I’ll tell you why.
+Because I was raised in a house with a lot of violence, and a lot of alcohol, and a lot of craziness.
 And I personally decided that I wanted my drama to be between two pages of a book.

 Jim: Really?
-So you just…
+So you just fell into reading?

 Rosaria: I did.
 I did.
 And I love the human story.
 But living it in the rawness that happens apart from mediation in Christ could just kill you.